akitorahayashi/dotfiles/README.md

-# Mac Environment Setup Script
+# MacOS Environment Setup Script

 This repository provides `install.sh`, a script to automate macOS environment setup.
 By running this script, you can apply Git configurations, install Homebrew, set up Xcode Command Line Tools, install various development tools, and configure SSH keys for GitHub.